When do I use the chain rule and when do I use the product rule?

 28.01.2024

-Calculus can be a challenging subject for many Maths students, with concepts like differentiation often seeming overwhelming.
-Among the key techniques in this area are the chain and product rules, which sometimes cause confusion over their appropriate application.
+Calculus can be a challenging subject for many Maths students, with concepts like differentiation between the chain and product rules often causing confusion.

 The chain and the product concepts are two fundamental differentiation concepts that students will encounter throughout their calculus studies.